magneticio/vamp/docs/content/using-vamp/blueprints.md

    - breed: my_cool_service_A   # reference to an existing breed
    -
      breed:           # shortened inline breed
        name: my_cool_service_B
        deployable: some_container
        ...
 ```
 Clusters and services are just organisational items.
 Vamp uses them to order, reference and control the actual containers and routing and traffic.

-> **This all seems redundant, right?** We have a reference chain of blueprints -> endpoints -> clusters -> services -> breeds -> containers.
+> **This all seems redundant, right?** We have a reference chain of blueprints -> endpoints -> clusters -> services -> breeds -> deployable.
 However, you need this level of control and granularity in any serious environment where DRY principles are taken seriously and where "one size fits all" doesn't fly.

 ## Dialects